mbjarland/groovy-streaming-template-engine/Readme.md

 with no fix the 64k limitation in sight, I figured it was time to make this code publicly available.

 ## Disclaimer
-This repo does contain a fairly thought through set of unit tests and I am fairly confident believe the engine does what it is supposed to do (at least to a degree comparable to the existing template engines).
+This repo does contain a fairly thought through set of unit tests and I believe the engine does what it is supposed to do (at least to a degree comparable to the existing template engines).

 That being said, this code has _not_ been tested in production and no guarantees are